Regular weekly meetings

 Visitors and those with no University affiliation are very welcome to come along.
 No experience is necessary — all dances are walked through and explained, though student-level fitness and ability to pick things up tends to be assumed.
 You don’t need to bring a partner — other people there will be ready to dance with you.

-We usually dance to recorded music at the weekly meetings, but two or three times a term we have a live band.
+We dance to live music at some weekly meetings; for others we use recorded music.
 The last meeting of the term is a party, when we normally have a live band, and people bring finger food for the break in the middle.

 Your first two visits to the weekly Round are free, and you get a free session whenever you bring a friend who hasn’t been before.
-Otherwise the following charges apply (as of 2016-17):
+Otherwise the following charges apply.
+If paying for the whole term, you can pay by bank transfer to The Round, 52-10-46, 16564685, giving "〈your name〉 Term" as reference.

 |Membership and entrance for one whole term||£10.50||£15.00|